telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-broadcast-domains-and-subnets.md

 This shows that not only was `host2`'s `ping` request successful, but that `host1` was properly captured in the ARP cache.
 The same is also true on the other side for `host1`.
 How did all of this happen exchanging just two packets?
+It didn't--it was six.

-It didn't.
 Let's return to `host1`, and cancel out (`CTRL`+`C` on Windows) of the packet capture.
 Your output should look very similar to this:

 ```
 tcpdump: verbose output suppressed, use -v[v]... for full protocol decode